Malibu Surf Guide 2025 | 3 Best Surf Spots With Easy Access

 Discover Malibu: What To Do When The Waves Are Flat

 When the waves aren’t ideal, Malibu offers a variety of activities.
-Here are 5 recommendations to make the most of your time.
+Below are 5 recommendations to make the most of your time.
+Or be sure to check out GetYourGuide and Viator for even more experiences in the area.

 • Hiking in the Santa Monica Mountains